-Figure 6: Communicative outputs of two interacting robots over 50 life-cycles with (left) and without (right) noise in the communicative input channel.
+Fig. 6 Communicative outputs of two interacting robots over 50 life-cycles with (left) and without (right) noise in the communicative input channel

-(cycle 22) in which the two communication outputs start to differentiate.
+(i.e. they become leaders).
+Later on, when the two leader robots detect the signal of the other robot which indicates that also the other robot is a leader (cycle 19 of Fig. 6, left), they progressively and concurrently reduce their communication outputs until a point (cycle 22) in which the two communication outputs start to differentiate.
 As soon as the symmetry between the states of the two robots is broken, the difference between the two states tends to be amplified.
 As a consequence, the robot with the highest communication output progressively increases its communication output further thus taking the role of leader while the other robot keeps on decreasing its communication output further up to a value of 0.036 thus becoming a non-leader.
-In order to break the symmetry between the two communication outputs the two robots exploit the noise on the sensory state (which is simulated by adding a random uniformly distributed noise in the range [-0.05, 0.05] to the estimated value of the sensor).
-Indeed, by repeating the experiment in a test in which the noise has been removed (Fig. 6 right), the robots fail to differentiate their state and both converge on the non-leader role.
+In order to break the symmetry between the two communication outputs the two robots exploit the noise on the sensory state (which is simulated by adding a random uniformly distributed noise in the range [-0.05,0.05] to the estimated value of the sensor).
+Indeed, by repeating the experiment in a test in which the noise has been removed (Fig. 6, right), the robots fail to differentiate their state and both converge on the non-leader role.
 Overall, the differentiation mechanism can be explained by the exploitation of (a) noise, and (b) a bifurcation point in the communication output (and in the internal state) of the robot located between the two attractors points corresponding to a leader and non-leader role and corresponding to a value of about 0.5.

 What about non-communicative behaviour?
 Is it affected by the role assumed by a robot?
 Since the two hidden units which determine communicative behaviour project also to the two motor units controlling the two robot wheels it is likely that the role assumed by a robot will modulate also non-communicative behaviour.
 This is indeed the case: if left free to move all alone in the arena leader robots tend to move straight and just perform obstacle avoidance when encountering walls, while non-leader robots tend to have a wide circular motor behaviour.
 But is this difference also present in robot's ecological conditions (i.e. when the arena is crowded by ten interacting robots)?
 If so, what, if any, is the adaptive function of this behavioural differentiation?
-In order to answer these questions we re-run 100 test trials lasting 3000 cycles each with groups of 10 robots while measuring, for each cycle and for each robot, three values: the communicative output, the instantaneous speed, and the number of interaction links (i.e. the number of robots within the communication range).
-Figure 7 shows the average speed (left) and number of links (right) for robots with a communicative output higher than 0.5 (leaders) and lower than 0.5 (lon-leaders).
-It turns out that even in ecological conditions leaders tend to move faster than non-leaders, and this has the result of slightly increasing their average number of communicative interactions (though small, both the differences are highly statistically significant: p < 0.001).
-The behavioural difference has a clear adaptive function.
-Leaders tend to move more in order to maximize their interactions with other robots and hence to increase the probability of encountering other leaders.
-As we have seen above, as soon as two leaders meet they start to re-negotiate their roles until one of the two leaders assumes the role of non-leader.
-Thus, it is clear that the function of the differentiation in non-communicative behaviour between leader and non-leader robots is to speed up the process through which the group ends up with having just one leader.
-In other words, communicative and non-communicative behaviours are clearly co-adapted so to maximize the efficiency of the role-allocation task.
+In order to answer these questions we re-run 100 test trials lasting 3,000 cycles each with groups of 10 robots while measuring, for each cycle and for each robot, three values: the communicative output, the instantaneous speed, and the number of interaction links (i.e. the number of robots within the communication range).
+Figure 7 shows the average speed (left) and number of links (right) for robots with a communicative output higher than 0.5 (leaders) and lower than 0.5 (non-leaders).
+It turns out that even in ecological conditions leaders tend to move faster than non-leaders, and this has the result of slightly increasing their average number of communicative interactions (though quantitatively small, both the differences are statistically significant-Mann-Whitney U, p <0.001-and correspond to the qualitatively very different behaviours explained above).

-Figure 7: Average speed (left) and number of links (right) for Leaders (L) and Non-Leaders (NL).
-Results are averaged over 100 test trials lasting 3000 cycles each.
+Fig. 7 Average speed (left) and number of links (right) for Leaders (L) and Non-Leaders (NL).
+Results are averaged over 100 test trials lasting 3,000 cycles each network but with the links connecting the internal units to the motor units lesioned (i.e. set to 0)